 The $500 billion market for leveraged loans, one of the last to depend on facsimile machines, is turning to computers to save time and money as stock, bond and commodities exchanges have done for years.

 More than four million faxes with information ranging from quarter-end payments to interest rates were received by loan custodians in 2012.
-JPMorgan Chase & Co. and Citigroup Inc. (C) are now sending private electronic messages to eliminate some of that paper, according to data provider Markit Group Ltd.
+JPMorgan Chase & Co. and Citigroup Inc. (C:US) are now sending private electronic messages to eliminate some of that paper, according to data provider Markit Group Ltd.

 While lending has grown 130 percent since 2008, loan trades still take as long as three weeks to settle, compared with three days for stocks and bonds.
 Modernizing the largely unregulated market, which has financed companies such as MGM Resorts International and Six Flags Entertainment Corp., would cut costs, reduce manual errors and add transparency.